Incorporating Psycho-Oncology into GI trials: A/Prof Haryana Dhillon

 PC4: The role of primary care in GI cancer research

-The Primary Care Collaborative Cancer Clinical Trials Group (PC4) conducts research to inform new models of cancer prevention and management in the community.
+The Primary Care Collaborative Cancer Clinical Trials Group (PC4) conducts research to inform new models of cancer care across the continuum, from prevention to palliative care both in general practice and the community.

-Dr Jennifer Walker is a senior research fellow and Deputy Lead of PC4.
-She says that primary care practitioners are a part of every touchpoint throughout cancer patients’ experiences.
+Dr Jennifer Walker is a senior research fellow and member of the PC4 Scientific Committee.
+She says that primary care practitioners are a part of every touchpoint throughout a cancer patients’ journey.

 “It’s becoming well understood that primary care plays an intrinsic role in cancer care and cancer research and if you design cancer research that doesn’t really include primary care, then you’re missing this key component of any type of intervention,” she says.
-“There has to be a way of developing trials that incorporate primary care, even if it’s at a point of implementation.”
+“We’ve developed a strong model for developing trials that incorporate primary care, which helps improve their implementation into clinical practice.”